 It made sense to start our exploration with my favorite: the Channel and Acupoint theory of Oriental Medicine.

+8000 years of meditation and intuition in the East, and we have our system of Oriental medicine and Acupuncture.
 Originally practiced during the Stone Age using sharpened bones, bamboo and rocks, the skin was rarely actually pierced during the early procedures.

 The development of the Nine Needles were described and portrayed in the ancient classic text of the Ling Shu (Spiritual Axis).
 This book also described the 12 Main Meridians and 8 Extra-Ordinary Channels, the functions and locations of the acupoints, and needling techniques.
 Each of the 360+ acupuncture points has its particular uses.

 The basic concept states that restoring balance of the Yin & Yang energies of the body brings a return to health.
 Qi flows by way of a grid system of ‘Channels’ or ‘Meridians’, all but one of which run vertically on the body (The exception is the aptly named Dai Mai – Belt Channel).
 The grid’s horizontal lines are called Collaterals.
 Lack of proper flow of Qi within this grid system causes pain/disease.